Skip to content

 Answer: Old Town Road by Lil Nas X. 19 weeks at #1 in 2019, surpassing Mariah Carey’s One Sweet Day (16 weeks).

-The trip is that older players guess I Will Always Love You or We Are the World.
-The all-time record is held by a 2019 country-rap hybrid.
+Older players reach for I Will Always Love You or We Are the World, the obvious heavyweights.
+The record actually belongs to a 2019 country-rap hybrid, which is the part that lands.

 31. Which actor played the Joker in 2008’s The Dark Knight?